Belisarius: Against Persia

 For his next assignment, Belisarius went to the east to fight the Persians.
 Unlike during the Gothic and Vandalic wars, he wasn't accompanied by his wife.
 The Byzantines expected that Khosrow, like in the previous year, would move through Mesopotamia, but instead, Khosrow attacked Lazica, where the population was treated poorly by the Byzantines.
 The Lazicans had invited Khosrow, who concealed his movement by claiming he was going to fight the Huns in the north while instead, the Huns assisted Khosrow.
 When Belisarius arrived in the east he sent spies to gather information.
 He was told that the Persians were moving north to fight the Huns.
 Meanwhile, Belisarius had trained and organised his troops who had been terrified of the Persians before his arrival.
 He decided he could attack Persia in relative safety.
-Some of Belisarius' officers protested, as staging an offensive would leave the Lakhmids free to raid the eastern provinces.
+Some of Belisarius's officers protested, as staging an offensive would leave the Lakhmids free to raid the eastern provinces.
 Belisarius pointed out that the Lakhmids would be filling the next months with religious celebrations and that he would be back within two months.

 With the same reasoning he used in Italy for the siege of Auximus and other sieges and the marching column in Africa, he determined that Nisibis had to be taken first to secure his rear if he moved further into Persia.
 Meanwhile, the war was going poorly for the Byzantines to the north, Lazica was taken and a significant Byzantine garrison changed sides, possibly not having been paid for years.